RecordEvolution/Reflasher/README.md

 ### Translations

 For app-wide translations, we utilize the `I18next` internationalization framework.
 Adding, updating, creating, and deleting translations is as simple as creating or editing a file in the `renderer/locales` folder and then registering the new languages in the `renderer/src/main.ts` file.

+### Extra binaries

+To rebuild the `.iso` image, we use the `xorriso` binary.
+Unfortunately, this binary is not available on macOS and Windows.
+Therefore, we provide a statically cross-compiled binary for both Windows and Linux.

+These binaries are distributed using the [extraResources](https://www.electron.build/configuration/contents.html#extraresources) property of Electron Builder and are utilized during the flashing process.

+You can find the binaries in the `resources/binaries` folder.

 ## Important notes: